ARRIOLALEO/DjangoRestAPIs/todoapp/README.md

 we called migrate that create all the tables with this command we run all the SQL queries by defaul django will install SQLite

+### the instaltion of rest_framework is needed

+-pipenv install djangorestframework